deadlyvipers/dojo_rules/introduction.md

 Introduction
 ==========

 This is Rafael’s Costa introduction to the dojo.
+My favorite path is JavaScript.